The Reluctant Dragon & Mr. Toad Show

 The Reluctant Dragon & Mr. Toad Show is a 1970 American animated television series that aired on ABC's Saturday morning schedule.
 The show features two characters created by British children's writer Kenneth Grahame: the Reluctant Dragon from the 1898 short story of the same name, and Mr. Toad from the 1908 novel The Wind in the Willows.
 The show was created by Rankin/Bass Productions in New York City, who produced 17 episodes.
 The show was a flop and canceled midway through its first season, airing from September 12 until December 26, 1970.
-A year later, ABC aired reruns of the show on Sunday mornings on September 12, 1971.
+ABC aired reruns of the show on Sunday mornings during the 1971–72 season.
+Copies of all 17 episodes were deposited at the Library of Congress, but only 10 episodes from other sources have been made publicly available as of 2024.

 The half-hour comedy program included three shorts on each episode: the Reluctant Dragon took the first and third slots, with a Mr. Toad cartoon in the middle.
 Written by Romeo Muller and William J. Keenan, the series uses a team of Canadian voice actors with Bernard Cowan as the recording supervisor.
-Tobias, the Reluctant Dragon, was voiced by Paul Soles; other characters were performed by Donna Miller, Claude Rae and Carl Banas.
+Tobias, the Reluctant Dragon, was voiced by Paul Soles, Mr. Toad was voiced by Claude Rae; other voices were done by Carl Banas and Donna Miller.
 The series' character designs were done by Paul Coker, Jr., and the animation supervision by Steve Nakagawa at Mushi Production in Tokyo.

 The Reluctant Dragon

-Tobias is a gentle, dreamy dragon who was cursed by the wizard Merlin with flaming breath, which comes upon him every time that he sneezes.
+Tobias is a gentle, dreamy dragon and Merlin the wizard placed a curse on him so that whenever he sees a daisy, he breathes fire.
 He is a kind-hearted soul who doesn't want to hurt the populace of Willowmarch Village, and is ashamed whenever he erupts in flame.
-He's regularly troubled by a little blonde girl who wants to give him a bouquet of daisies, which make him sneeze.
-Tobias is aided by a knight, Sir Malcolm Giles, who tries to protect both the village and the dragon.
+He's regularly troubled by Daisy, a little blonde girl who wants to give him a bouquet of daisies, which make him breathe fire.
+Tobias is aided by a knight, Sir Malcolm St. George, who tries to protect both the village and the dragon.
 Willowmarch is ruled by King Herman, who hosts a variety show.
-Other characters include Sir Andrew, Irving the Bold and Ugliola.

-Titles of the Reluctant Dragon cartoons included "National Daisy Week", "The Campscout Girls', "A Cold Day in Wilowmarch", "The Tobias Touch" and "Tobias, the Reluctant Viking".

 Mr. Toad

-Mr. Toad is a gadabout playboy who likes driving fast cars and wearing expensive clothes.
+Mr. Toad is a carefree gadabout playboy who likes driving fast cars and wearing expensive clothes.
 He's the wealthy owner of Toad Hall, and an object of ridicule among his friends — the timid Mole, intellectual Badger and outgoing Water Rat.
-Unlike Tobias, who lives in medieval Willowmarch, Mr. Toad live in 19th Century England, but in the episode "Toad's Time Machine", Mr. Toad and friends travel back in time to medieval Willowmarch, and wind up meeting Tobias, Daisy, and King Herman.
+Unlike Tobias, who lives in medieval Willowmarch, Mr. Toad lives in 19th century Scotland, but in the episode "Toad's Time Machine", Mr. Toad and friends travel back in time to medieval Willowmarch, and end up meeting Tobias, Daisy, and King Herman.

-Some of Mr. Toad's stories included "Ghost of Toad Hall", "Micemaster Road", "Build a Better Bungalow", "Polo Panic" and "Jove!
-What a Day".

 In 1986, Rankin/Bass produced a more faithful TV-movie adaptation of The Wind in the Willows.